Macroscopic descriptions of follower-leader systems: Swarm description

-where $\lambda \ge 1$ would reflect that streakers have higher visibility and therefore provide greater weighting to the orientation of the followers.
+where $\lambda_{f,p,a} \ge 0$ would reflect the capacity of followers to differentiate between the various subpopulations during its orientation.
+A choice $\lambda_a \gg \lambda_{f,p}$ would assume active leaders are considerably more conspicuous than the other populations and dominate the orientation behaviour, for example through engaging in specific movement behaviour or issuing vocal commands; a choice $\lambda_p$ = 0, on the other hand, would assume passive leaders make themselves ``invisible'' to the followers.
 We note that the limitations of the above homogeneous choice will be discussed in Section \ref{sec:macrodiscussion}.
-In particular, an inhomogeneous variant, given by $\Lambda(\mathbf{x},t)=\nu\mathcal{J}(\mathbf{x},t)$, will subsequently be considered in Section \ref{sec: inhom}. \item[4F.] $c_f\lesssim c_s$. \end{enumerate}
+In particular, an inhomogeneous variant, given by $\Lambda(\mathbf{x},t)=\nu\mathcal{J}(\mathbf{x},t)$, where $\nu$ is a relaxation frequency that depends on the norm of $\mathcal{J}(\mathbf{x},t)$, will subsequently be considered in Section \ref{sec: inhom}. \item[4F.]
+Followers move with a fixed speed $c_f$. \end{enumerate}

+For the leaders dynamics, we simplify the bias random walk process by assuming the turning distribution to be highly concentrated into choosing a specific movement: (i) a flight towards the target for the active leaders, (ii) a flight in the opposite direction for passive leaders.
+The limiting case of small randomness follows the discrete model proposed in \cite{bernardi2018particle}, and is predicated on the assumption that leaders have enough knowledge of the target to produce highly directed movements

+{ The dynamics of passive leaders are then specified by the following rules: } \begin{enumerate} \item[1P.]
+No alignment according to other individuals. \item[2P.]
+Passive leaders move in the direction $\mathbf{c}$, in the opposite direction to the target.